Sea Creatures Throughout History: Sea Serpent, Mermaids and More!

 One can see how terrifying this thought might have been to Medieval sailors and their captains.
 In the times when they crucially need to find land and food, after days of sailing without sufficient supply of food, they might feel very wary of landing on any small island for any reason in fear that they would be drowned to death by a gigantic sea monster and then go to hell!
 Shew, I sure am glad we have science now!

 The belief in giant whales and turtles crosses into many ancient and Medieval cultures, both Pagan and Christian alike.
 Obviously today many of us do not hold such beliefs, but consider them a part of our world's colorful mythological past.

-Various other sea creature and sea monster sightings have been recorded throughout history and even modern times, only to be discredited and even made out to be jokes by the scientific community.
+Various other s ea monster sightings have been recorded throughout history, only to be discredited and even made out to be jokes by the scientific community.
 I believe that the ocean is so vast and so deep that there could be sea monsters or even human-like creatures dwelling in the sea's depths, just waiting to be discovered.
-As they say, the ocean is the last frontier on earth!
+As they say, the ocean is the last frontier!